tonytranrp/Declarative-Pipeline-Builder/README.md

 ## 🙏 Acknowledgments

-- Inspired by functional programming concepts and Unix pipeline philosophy
-- Built with modern C++ features for maximum performance
-- Designed for high-throughput data processing applications
+Inspired by functional programming concepts and Unix pipeline philosophy, built with modern C++ features for maximum performance in high-throughput data processing applications.